rafaelcaricio/gradient-inspector/README.md

 make
 ```

-and access `http://localhost:8080` in your Chrome browser.
+Then access `http://localhost:8080/test/development.html` in your Chrome browser.